INFO490/assignments/hw6/hw6.markdown

 At this point, you decide for some reason that you may as well enter your own information into the table.

 - INSERT a new row into *myMoreCensus*.
-Assume that
+Assume that in 2012
  - your PRIMARY KEY is 49001,
- - you were 21 years old in 2012,
+ - you were 21 years old,
- - worked 40 hours a week in 2012,
+ - worked 40 hours a week,
- - made one million dollars in 2012, and
+ - made one million dollars, and
  - your favorite number is 1.

 #### Query

 Finally, use

-- a SELECT statement to find every person
+- a SELECT statement to find every person in 2012
  - who was 18 years of age or older, and
  - who worked 40 hours or more per week, and
  - whose annual income exceeded $500,000, and